Creatone/owca/docs/metrics.rst

 Perf event based
 ================
-To collect metrics you need to provide `event_names` list (defaults to instructions, cycles, cache-misses, memstalls) to runner object in config file.
+To collect metrics you need to provide ``event_names`` list (defaults to instructions, cycles, cache-misses, memstalls) to runner object in config file.

-**Only a few or several hardware events can be collected at the same time, because processor have a fixed number of registers which can be programmed to gain hw information!**
+**Only a few or several hardware events can be collected at the same time, because Processor have a fixed number of registers which can be programmed to gain hardware information!**